The Sebald Lecture is given annually on an aspect of literature in translation. It's named after W.G. Sebald, who set up the BCLT in 1989.

 Sebald - ‘Max’ - was a German writer who opted to live in the UK and continue writing in German.
 His novels and essays include The Rings of Saturn, Austerlitz and On the Natural History of Destruction.
 They established him as a leading writer of the 20th century.

-The 2022 Sebald Lecture on Literary Translation will be given by Lydia Davis on Wednesday 1st June 2022, 4pm (BST), Online.
+The 2022 Sebald Lecture on Literary Translation was given by Lydia Davis on Wednesday 1st June 2022, Online.

-This year’s Sebald Lecture on literary translation will be given by prize-winning short story writer, novelist and translator Lydia Davis, who will be reflecting back over her distinguished career as a translator from French, and discussing her recent collection Essays Two, about translation and foreign language-learning.
+The 2022 Sebald Lecture on literary translation was given by prize-winning short story writer, novelist and translator Lydia Davis, who, in conversation with Philip Wilson (UEA), reflected back over her distinguished career as a translator from French, and discussed her recent collection Essays Two, about translation and foreign language-learning.

 The Sebald Lecture 2022 is presented by the British Centre for Literary Translation (BCLT), in association with the National Centre for Writing and the British Library.

-The event will be livestreamed at 16.00 – 17.30 (BST) and includes a live question and answer session.
+The event was livestreamed and included a live question and answer session.

 Lydia Davis is an American short story writer, novelist, essayist, and translator from French and other languages.
 In 1999 she was named a Chevalier of the Order of Arts and Letters by the French government for her fiction and her translations of writers such as Maurice Blanchot, Michel Leiris and Pierre-Jean Jouve.